icpc/ccs-specs/Contest_API.md

   proxy.
 See notes under the submission interface for more detail.
 In cases where these attributes are not allowed the server will respond with a 400 error code.

-The request must fail with a 400 error code if any of the following happens:
+The request must fail with a 4xx HTTP status code if any of the following happens:

 * A required attribute is missing.
 * An attribute that must not be provided is provided.